jaelynbos/Atenuis_Philippines/README.md

 1.8 Add indices with samtools_index_loop.sh
 1.9 Call SNPs for with freebayes_parallel.sh

-# 2. Compare genomic reads aligning to each symbiont genus
+### 2. Compare genomic reads aligning to each symbiont genus
 2.1 Calculate distance to shore for every sample with shoredist_calc.sh and shoredist.py 2.2 Calculate number of reads mapped to each reference genuis with mappingrate_loop.sh 2.3 Compare and make figures with Symbiodiniaceae_ReadMapping.ipynb.
 This produces Supplemental Figure #2.

-## Analyze genetic variation in _Acropora_
+### 3. Analyze genetic variation in _Acropora_

-Filter all SNPs together with snp_filter_all2.sh (requires depth_1stfilt.py and depth_lastfilt.py).
+3.1 Filter all SNPs together with snp_filter_all2.sh (requires depth_1stfilt.py and depth_lastfilt.py).
-Prune SNPs for linkage disequilibrium with snp_pruning.sh
+3.2 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
+This produced combined_snps_pruned.vcf.

-Change chromosome names in vcf in order to run ADMIXTURE with vcf2bed.sh Run ADMIXTURE with admixture_loop.sh
+3.3 Change chromosome names in vcf in order to run ADMIXTURE with vcf2bed.sh 3.4 Run ADMIXTURE with admixture_loop.sh

-Compare taxa using DAPC and make figures using PCA_DAPC_ADMIXTURE.ipynb
+3.5 Compare taxa using DAPC and make figures using PCA_DAPC_ADMIXTURE.ipynb.
+This produces figure 2.

-Split into cryptic taxa with cryptic_split.sh
+3.6 Split samples into cryptic taxa with cryptic_split.sh

 Bootstrap across taxa with fst_bootstrap_batch2.sh and fst_bootstrap_noreplacement.R